Differences between COVID-19, flu and colds

 “We get a lot of questions from people who are worried they have COVID-19,” said Efrem Castillo, MD, senior medical director, Optum.
 “Luckily, that's usually not the case.”

 But how do you know what's causing that sneeze, fever or achy feeling?

 “It's impossible to tell by signs and symptoms alone,” Dr. Castillo said.
 “If you have new symptoms, get tested for COVID-19.
 This is especially important if you think you’ve been exposed to someone who has COVID-19.”

 If you have any of these warning signs for COVID-19, get care right away:

 - Can't wake up or can't stay awake

 - Blue lips or face

-Does Medicare cover a COVID-19 screening?
+Will Medicare cover COVID-19 tests?